What is a human firewall and how do you secure it?

 Cybersecurity is not an IT problem

-Cybersecurity affects everyone.
-Not just in our professional lives, but in our personal lives too.
-It’s everyone’s responsibility to stay aware of the threats out there and mindful of danger every day.
+Cybersecurity affects everyone, not just in our professional lives, but in our personal lives too.
+It’s everyone’s responsibility to stay aware of emerging threats and be mindful of danger every day.

-Cybercrime is evolving and companies are being exposed to new scams every day.
+Cybercrime is evolving and companies are being exposed to new scams all the time.
 When we build a culture that’s mindful of cybersecurity, we can protect ourselves and our businesses more effectively.

 ramsac can help you change the way your business thinks about cybersecurity.
 Our new Cyber Resilience Certification tests how ready you are for a cyberattack, and provides you with a grade depending on your competence.
 For cyber protection and peace of mind, contact ramsac now.